enkandikka/enkandikka/README.md

 [guns.lol](https://guns.lol/gemgd)

- dark/pro/comshippers dni

-i block freely
+ dark/pro/comshippers do not interact, if you have to, block me